samaksh97/Instruction-Tuned-Clinical-Notes-Scoring/README.md

 <img src="https://user-images.githubusercontent.com/114270661/205794571-45939bd8-6242-4c53-acfe-08ec46a5a21b.png" width="500">

+The results obtained imply  higher measures of popularity associated with words such as “sexually active” and “chest pain.”
+We can also observe that the popularities of “ROS negative” and “drug use” are lesser in comparison with the words mentioned earlier.
+In this way, insights regarding the weightage and frequency of words can be drawn in comparison with other words from the data subset.

 2. Data Preprocessing:

 For any modeling exercise, it is important for the textual data to be clean and of relevant input type to get the required results.
 Hence,we performed some pre-processing steps on the clinical notes before proceeding with the LDA topic model.